Basics of Nutritional Ketosis

 - Your tissues store glucose coupled with water (glycogen).
 When first starting keto, and those reserves are depleted, the water comes out and you lose a bunch of weight – though it doesn’t happen to everyone.

 1 and 3 make sticking with the diet easier.
 The abrupt loss of water weight entices people to continue (personally I lost 4 pounds my 4th day).
-Less hunger hormones give you more will-power.
+“Lower levels of hunger hormones give you more will-power.
 In my own experience, this makes dieting far more enjoyable – instead of “I’m always hungry all the time and am about to die!”

 1 and 2 make it easier to eat with a caloric deficit even if you have no will power.